 Below is an example of phishing.
 This scam uses a text message to send users to a fake website where their account info will be stolen.

-Lyft will only send you emails from @lyft.com, @lyft.zendesk.com, or @lyftmail.com.
+Lyft will only send you emails from the following:

 Be cautious of emails claiming to be from Lyft that don’t have either of the above domains in the email address.
 These emails can include malicious attachments or links to spam and phishing sites.

-If you get an email that looks like it came from Lyft but wasn't sent from one of these addresses, don't open any of the links and delete the email.
+If you get a Lyft email that isn't from one of these addresses, don't open any of the links and delete the email.